irokhes/GiledRosedExpands/README.md

 Security
 -----------

-In order to verify the request comes from the actual buyer we can apply different techniques:
+In order to verify the request comes from the real buyer we can apply different techniques:

 HTTPS
  With HTTPS, your traffic is far less likely to be subject to packet sniffing attacks.
 If we want to make sure that every request comes from https, the best option is use an Action filter

 Authentication filters
- Authentication filters let you set an authentication scheme for individual controllers or actions.
+ Authentication filters let us set an authentication scheme for individual controllers or actions.
 In this case would use token-based authentication.

 Authorization filters